flx/luaCSG/README.txt

 significant fixes needed in luaCGS / gts to make it remotely usable.

 I am currently deliberating abandoning gts and switching to CGAL (http://www.cgal.org).

+UPDATE: I have now switched the code to CGAL and it seems to work - at least without the crashes caused by gts.
+It has become considerably slower as a result, which is partially caused by CGAL being slower, but also by a lot of code inefficiencies remaining.